bevry-archive/documentation/Privacy-Policy.md

 ### Bevry Websites

-When you use a website created by Bevry, we will gather statistics about your usage of the website.
+When you use a web site created by Bevry, we will gather statistics about your usage of the web site.
 This information is not collected by us, but 3rd party analytic companies such as [Google Analytics](http://www.google.com/analytics/).

 ### DocPad Application